aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - `userExists`
 - `getUserByName`
-- `createUser` - you'll need to write the implementation for this function.
+- `createUser` - you'll need to write the implementation for this function (in section 4 below).

 The `authenticare/server` package exports a function called `applyAuthRoutes`.
 [Check out the docs](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/server/applyAuthRoutes.md).
 Use `applyAuthRoutes` in `server/routes/auth.js`.